airbnb/javascript/README.md

   <a name="destructuring--object"></a><a name="5.1"></a>
   - [5.1](#destructuring--object) Use object destructuring when accessing and using multiple properties of an object. eslint: [`prefer-destructuring`](https://eslint.org/docs/rules/prefer-destructuring)

     > Why?
-Destructuring saves you from creating temporary references for those properties.
+Destructuring saves you from creating temporary references for those properties, and from repetitive access of the object.
+Repeating object access creates more repetitive code, requires more reading, and creates more opportunities for mistakes.
+Destructuring objects also provides a single site of definition of the object structure that is used in the block, rather than requiring reading the entire block to determine what is used.

     ```javascript
     // bad